data-ohio/MATH2530_Fall22-23/syllabus.md

 : There is a homework assignment due in most weeks.
 Late homework is penalized 10% per day (or part	thereof) late.
 Your lowest two scores are dropped.

 Labs
 : In most of the weeks, the Tuesday lab meeting will be used for (computer) laboratories, to be completed during that time.
-Missed labs cannot be made up, but your lowest score is dropped.
+Missed labs cannot be made up, but your lowest two scores are dropped when computing your grade.

-Projects
-: There are three substantial, multi-week projects during the semester.
-Some time in the Tuesday lab meetings will be used to work on projects.
-You can do your project alone or with one partner.

-Tests and Exam
+Tests
-: There will be two mid-term tests.
-The final exam is on **TBD**.
+: There will be 4 mid-term tests.
+Your lowest score is dropped when computing your grade.

+Final Exam
+: The final exam is on **TBD** (during the week of December 5).

 Grade
-: Your grade is based on the labs 10%, the homework 20%, the projects 25%, the midterm test 20%, and the final exam 25%.
+: Your grade is based on
+  * 20% labs
+  * 30% homework
+  * 30% mid-term tests
+  * 20% final exam.
   An average of 90% guarantees you at least an A-, 80% a B-, 70% a C-, and 60% a D-.

 Academic (mis)conduct